gek169/Simple_ISA/README.md

 ### Integer literals
 Integer literals are default evaluated as decimal, like any other programming language, but by prefixing them with `0` (zero) you can make them be interpreted as octal, or `0x` (zero, lowercase x) to be interpreted as hexadecimal.

+### Doing stuff
+If you've written x86 or any other assembly language for a machine with lots of registers, you may find SISA-16 very limiting.

+You may also find it particularly annoying that complete pointer arithmetic is impossible.

+I'd argue this is part of the charm, it's like a supped-up 8 bit micro.
+Here's some tips:

+1) Establish an ABI convention. is the b register preserved through a function call, for instance?
+How are function arguments and return values passed?
+2) Write macros for your variables and functions.
+3) Write macros which use other macros.
+Macros inside of a macro are not expanded until they are used (With the exception of built-ins like $ and %)
+4) create inline subroutines using macros so you don't have to dedicate brainpower to indexing into an array.
+5)

 ```